sabrinaforrester/notebook.py/readme.md

     - only use else with a break

 ### Range
-> Provise the next item when iteratoring, does not calculate the next item until requested
+> Creates an iterable with all items from the start to the stop value (with a step value), calculating the values when requested.
 > Increment over a *non-existent* sequential list or a certain number of times
 - my_range = range(10)
 - list(my_range)